 Boots: Boots keep your feet warm and dry.
 There are various types of boots, with Low-cut boots which cover your ankles and High-cut boots which can cover up to your knees the most common.
-Some boots are water-resistant or waterproof, typically good winter boots should keep moisture away from your feet, and be well insulated for warmth.
+Some boots are water-resistant or waterproof.
+Typically good winter boots should keep moisture away from your feet, and be well insulated for warmth.
 Low heeled boots will be more comfortable and safe for walking, especially when ice is on sidewalks.
+Also check the "grip" on the bottom (sole) of the boots; a smooth sole can be very slippery on snow/ice and you could hurt yourself badly.
 Boots can be expensive and good quality boots for an adult might cost anywhere from C\$75 - \$200, for children, C\$30 - \$60, it is best to plan to buy these new in Manitoba.